eliasbenb/PlexAniBridge/README.md

 > While PlexAniBridge supports multiple users, there are some limitations:
 >
 > - You will need to set the `PLEX_TOKEN` that the Plex server's admin user has.
 This means you will need the admin user's permission to run PlexAniBridge
-> - Only the admin user can sync reviews and watchlists (planning status)
+> - Only the admin user can sync reviews and watchlists.
+What this means is that syncing the 'Notes' section on AniList or marking an item as 'Planning' will not be available for non-admin users.
+Besides these two things, all other features are available for all users.

 ## TODO